 Talks

-The forest walks are centred around the elements of surprise and curiosity, inviting participants to walk with each other as well as with the local forest ecologies.
+The forest walks are centred around the elements of surprise and curiosity, inviting participants to walk-with each other as well as with the local forest ecologies.
 Trees, moss, wind, dogs, and other forest creatures are considered active participants in both the walking experience and the larger eco-social phenomena happening in and around forests, such as biodiversity loss and climate change.
-The walks are always guided by a local navigator with good knowledge or sense of local landscape – so far, we've walked under the guideance of Indigenous forest guardians and healers, forest scientists and data managers, dogs and rivers, as well as prompts co-generated with living & artifical agents.
+The walks are always guided by a local navigator with a good sense or knowledge of local landscape.
+So far, we've walked under the guideance of Indigenous forest guardians and healers, forest scientists and data managers, dogs and rivers, as well as prompts co-generated with artifical agents.

 We've walked with various forest locations.
 For example, in Finland, the walks are situated in the highly instrumentalized Hyytiälä forestry field station that is full of sensors collecting measurements of gas exchanges between the forest and the atmosphere.
 These walks are guided by the station's data managers and researchers who share stories of the local technological (forest) infrastructure.